Before I hand over this guide to you about using VBA to create a pivot table, let me confess something.

-Once I create a pivot cache, next step is to insert a pivot table.
+Once you create a pivot cache, next step is to insert a pivot table.

 And, the code is here.

-By using above code, I can create a blank pivot table & use pivot cache as a data source.
+By using above code, you can create a blank pivot table & use pivot cache as a data source.